SetProtocol/set-protocol-v2/pull_request_template.md

 * Remove unncessary comments.
 Any comments that do not add additional context, information, etc. should be removed
 * Add javadocs.
 * Scrub through the code for inconsistencies (e.g. removing extra spaces)
+* Ensure there are not any .onlys in spec files

 Broader Considerations